yuelinxin/skills-worth-sharing/README.md

 > * UML Diagrams (how to use them)

-**Please note that this skill list do not contain the things that most universities are offering in their curriculum.**
+**Please note that this skill list do not contain the items that most universities are offering in their curriculum.**